2023 Formula Drift season

 The 2023 Formula Drift season (officially titled and stylized as the Formula DRIFT PRO Championship) was the twentieth season of the Formula D series.
 The season began on April 8 at Long Beach and concluded on October 14 at Irwindale Speedway after eight events.

 To coincide with its twentieth anniversary celebrations, the series announced a number of additions to be made throughout the year.
 These include the inauguration of a Formula Drift Hall of Fame, the unveiling of a monument to the series in downtown Long Beach, increased prize money for event winners and the series champion, and the launch of an officially sanctioned podcast.

-Chelsea DeNofa won the drivers' championship with three round wins; he was the only driver to score multiple victories during the season.
-Ahead of the Title Fight weekend at Irwindale Speedway, DeNofa make a shock announcement via his Instagram page that he intended to step back from Formula Drift for the foreseeable future.
-He mentioned that he had made the decision earlier in the season and wanted to make the announcement early in order to enjoy his final weekend regardless of the championship outcome.
-He plans to continue with other drifting projects.
-Longtime judge Ryan Lanteigne also announced his retirement ahead of the final weekend.